 The purpose of the Joint Hiring Policy is to aid the hiring process of groups that have been jointly ratified under both the Engineering Society and the Commerce Society.

-The Joint Hiring Policy draws from both the Engineering Society Hiring Policy found in γ.B, as well as the Commerce Society Hiring Policy.
+The Joint Hiring Policy draws from both the Engineering Society Hiring Policy found in γ.B, as well as the Commerce Society Hiring Bylaws found in Section 1.

 Eligibility